Picnic Point High School

-Picnic Point High School is a government high school located in the suburb of Picnic Point, New South Wales, Australia.
+Picnic Point High School is a government high school located in the suburb of Picnic Point, in Sydney, Australia.

 The school has approximately 1000 students in Years 7 to 12.
 It prepares students for the Higher School Certificate (HSC) in Year 12, and the Record of School Achievement for those students who leave school before attaining the HSC.
-The school celebrated its 50th anniversary on Saturday, 31 March 2012.
+The school celebrated its 60th anniversary on Saturday, 24 November 2022.